 Don't worry about sounding impressive in your Stanford roommate essay.
 The admissions committee isn't expecting every student to spend their time Googling strategies for world peace or outlining their best-selling novel (unless that's what you're actually doing).

 Don't try to make yourself seem more important than you actually are.
 If you try to make things up to sound better, you'll come across phony and insincere.

-The admissions committee would much rather read about the real you—the one who spent 20 hours capturing every nearby creature in Pokémon Go—than a made-up person who you think the admissions committee wants to see.
+The admissions committee would much rather read about the real you—the one who spent 20 hours writing and recording a theme song for your volleyball team—than a made-up person who you think the admissions committee wants to see.

 It should almost go without saying, but you want to make sure your Stanford roommate essay is the strongest example of your work possible.
 Before you turn in your Stanford application, take time to edit and proofread all your essays.

 Your work should be free of spelling and grammar errors, so don't forget to run your essays through a comprehensive spelling and grammar check.

 It's a good idea to have someone else read your Stanford roommate essay, too.
 You can seek a second opinion on your work from a parent, teacher, or friend.
 Ask them whether your work represents you as a student and person.